-Join John Nastos for an in-depth discussion in this video Understanding the master/detail view controllers, part of iOS Address Book App: Hands On.
+Join John Nastos for an in-depth discussion in this video Understanding the master/detail view controllers, part of Building an iOS Address Book App.

 - [Voiceover] In the Creating a New Project Video, I mentioned that we would be creating a master/detail application.
 Let's dig into what a master/detail application is and how it works.
 A master/detail application is a very common paradigm in iOS.
 It has a list of items in a table, and each item can be tapped to reveal more information.
 Depending on what size of device you view the application on, this could have a different appearance.
 The content on each device is displayed using a split view controller.
 You can find more information on this in the iOS Developer Library on Apple.com The default mail app in iOS is a great example of this type of application.

 On the iPhone, the master view shows a list of messages.
 Then, when a message is tapped, it reveals the detail view, which shows the message itself.
 If you look at the same application on an iPad, though, the interface changes quite a bit.
 Now, because there's more space available for the interface, both the master table and the detail view can be shown at the same time.
 Let's see what happens using Apple's master detail template.
 So I'll go back to Xcode, and I'll take a look at the template that was created when I made the application.

 Apple's template provides a fair amount of built in functionality that you should understand in detail so that when it comes time to start editing the template to add functionality to the app that we're building, you understand what it's built on and what you're changing.
 First, without changing anything, I'm going to run the project in the simulator to see what happens.
 The app launches, and it shows a fairly empty screen with Edit and Add buttons in the navigation bar.